 SLIDE the IMAGE to see CROSS-SECTION of FLOWER

 Hawthorn flowers are epigynous, with an inferior ovary.

 Shadbush, also known as service-berry (genus Amelanchier) is a spring-flowering small tree of woods and woodland edges.
 It’s called “shadbush” because shad (fish) are actively spawning during the season of bloom of the trees, and “service-berry” because it flowers early in spring when, since the ground is thawed, it’s time for the burial services for the people who died during the preceding winter when the ground was frozen.

 Service-berry is an early-blooming tree.

 The blossoms of service-berry are actinomorphic, with 5 separate petals, and an inferior ovary.
-The fruit (MOUSEOVER) is a pome, on which you can see sepals and stamen remnants demarcating a genuine “blossom end,” indicative of a fruit that developed from an inferior ovary.
+The fruit (SLIDE) is a pome, on which you can see sepals and stamen remnants demarcating a genuine “blossom end,” indicative of a fruit that developed from an inferior ovary.